jglovier/jglovier.github.io/_drafts/2016-01-23-five-simple-goals-for-2016.md

 categories: life
 ---

+**NOTE: Ironically enough, I started writing this post around New Year's Day.
+However, I'm just getting around to publishing it now.
+But I promise I've been working on living out these themes the entire time.**

 Some folks think New Year's resolutions are for weak minded fools susceptible to Jedi mind tricks (or those who can't keep to healthy living and good habits year around).
 I'm not one of those people, although I don't disagree with that notion.
 Turns out most people can actually benefit from a motivational jump start from time to time, and I'm one of those people.

 I've been making goals for the year ahead since I was a teenager, and for the last few years I've started really narrowing them down to a [list of five](/writing/five-simple-goals-for-2014/) [themes for the year](/writing/five-simple-goals-for-2015/).

 My lists used to be way longer and much more specific, but I found that keeping to a shorter list of vision-like themes was more helpful for me.
 The themes are parts of a picture that help drive me toward practicing the behaviors characteristic with the type of life I want to be living.